andandandand/Application-Image-Segmentation-with-Python/slides/chapter_1_40c35dedada5fea64f36b2ea85529d2d.md

 `@script`
-U-net outperformed by a wide margin other semantic segmentation methods in challenges 2015, that were focused on the segmentation of neurons in biomedical images
+In 2015, U-net outperformed by a wide margin other semantic segmentation methods in challenges that were focused on the segmentation of biomedical images

 ---